vladsaveliev/nextflow/docs/dsl2.rst

-.. _modules-page:
+.. _dsl2-page:

-*******
-Modules
-*******
+******
+DSL 2
+******

+Nextflow implements an experimental syntax that implements new features and enhancements that simplifies the implementation of data analysis applications.

+To enable this feature you need to defined the following directive at the beginning of your workflow script::

+    nextflow.preview.dsl=2

 .. warning:: THIS IS AN EXPERIMENT FEATURE UNDER DEVELOPMENT.
 SYNTAX MAY CHANGE IN FUTURE RELEASE.

-Nextflow modules features allows the definition of process and wub-workflow components that can be re-used in the workflow script or across script libraries.

-To enable this feature you need to defined the following directive at the beginning of your workflow script::

-    nextflow.enable.modules = true

 Function